-If physicians do not accept our products and services, or delay in making decisions regarding the purchase of our products and services, our growth will be adversely affected.
+If physicians do not accept our products and services, or delay in making decisions regarding the purchase of our products and services, our growth will be impaired.

-Our business model depends on our ability to sell our clinical software, Physicians InteractiveTM products and our medication services.
+Our business model depends on our ability to sell our TouchWorks[TM], Physicians Interactive[TM] and AIC products and services to physicians and other healthcare providers and to generate usage by a large number of physicians.
+We have not achieved this goal with previous or currently available versions of our TouchWorks[TM], Physicians Interactive[TM] and AIC products and services.
 Physician acceptance of our products and services will require physicians to adopt different behavior patterns and new methods of conducting business and exchanging information.
 We cannot assure you that physicians will integrate our products and services into their office work flow or that participants in the pharmaceutical healthcare market will accept our products and services as a replacement for traditional methods of conducting healthcare transactions.
 Achieving market acceptance for our products and services will require substantial marketing efforts and the expenditure of significant financial and other resources to create awareness and demand by participants in the healthcare industry.
 If we fail to achieve broad acceptance of our products and services by physicians and other healthcare participants or if we fail to position our services as a preferred method for pharmaceutical healthcare delivery and information management, our prospects for growth will be diminished.

-The duration of the sales cycle for our clinical software solutions and physician education services depends on a number of factors, including the nature and size of the potential customer and the extent of the commitment being made by the potential customer, and is difficult to predict.
+The duration of the sales cycle for our current TouchWorks[TM] product, document imaging and scanning solutions, and physician education services depends on a number of factors, including the nature and size of the potential customer and the extent of the commitment being made by the potential customer, and is difficult to predict.
 Our marketing efforts with respect to large healthcare organizations generally involve a lengthy sales cycle due to these organizations' complex decision-making processes.
 Additionally, in the wake of increased government involvement in healthcare, and related changes in the operating environment for healthcare organizations, our current and potential customers may react by curtailing or deferring investments, including those for our services.
 If potential customers take longer than we expect to decide whether to purchase our solutions, our selling expenses could increase, and we may need to raise additional capital sooner than we would otherwise need to.